Deploy to Azure using Docker

 The Azure App Service extension is used to create, manage, and deploy Linux Web Apps on the Azure PaaS.

-Once the extension is installed, log into your Azure account - in the AZURE APP SERVICE explorer, click Sign in to Azure... and follow the instructions.
+Once the extensions are installed, log into your Azure account - in the Activity Bar, select the Azure logo to show the AZURE APP SERVICE explorer.
+Select Sign in to Azure... and follow the instructions.

 Before we continue, ensure that you have all the prerequisites installed and configured.